cakebox/cakebox/README.md

 You may use, distribute and copy Cakebox-light under the terms of GNU General Public License version 2, which is displayed [here](https://github.com/Cakebox/Cakebox-light/blob/master/LICENSE).

+## Security

+We take security very seriously at and this code is 100% open source and peer reviewed.
+Please if you find or wish to report a security issue do it !

 ## Authors